Cryptocurrency traders can use margin trading to multiply the size of their trading account.

 Similarly, trading on a centralized service that automatically matches, executes and liquidates positions ensures that contracted parties cannot abscond on their obligations.

-Costs and Risks of Margin Trading
+Costs and Risks of Trading With Margin

 Margin trading is widely considered to be an advanced trading technique, since although it can lead to extraordinary gains, it is also possible to lose your money very easily if you don’t know what you are doing.